 4) They will simply walk away whilst you are just getting warmed up

 5) They will get angry… you NEVER want that to happen, you’ll come off second best every time.

 9. The road toll in Thailand is appalling

 If you are in a car your chances improve a lot.
 If you’re older or female, the odds improve further in your favour.
 If you are on a motorbike but wear a helmet, you’ve also improved your chances of surviving Thailand’s roads.
 If you’re older than 24 you’re already 50% less likely to have a fatal motorbike accident.

 Christmas/New Year and Songkran (Thai new year in the middle of April) are the times of the year when Thais wipe themselves off their roads in astonishing numbers and all the police checkpoints, Government media releases and changes to laws do little to curb the carnage.

 The biggest contributor to this national disgrace is drunk driving with speeding coming a close second.
-Despite almost draconian laws on alcohol advertising the message about drink driving simply isn’t sinking in.
+Despite almost draconian laws on alcohol advertising, the message about drink driving simply isn’t sinking in.
 Attitudes and a commitment to enforcement is slowly changing but it’s a long-tough road ahead for the people of Thailand to tackle their shameful road toll.

 10. Queues (or ‘lines’ if you’re American)

 Queues and waiting in line are just a part of modern Thai life.
 Whether it’s waiting in the Immigration queue at the airport or your local office, at the local convenience store or at a public hospital, your wait is just a function of all the other systems that lead to inefficiencies and delays.